cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 {% endnote %}

 {% note danger Windows: Coming Soon %}
 A big, hearty thanks to all of our patient early adopters avidly awaiting the development of the Windows version of Cypress!
-If this is you, feel free to follow [this issue](https://github.com/cypress-io/cypress/issues/74) to be notified when Windows support lands.
+If this is you, feel free to follow {% issue 74 'this issue' %} to be notified when Windows support lands.
 {% endnote %}

 # Running Cypress via the CLI